Martini-Force-Field-Initiative/Martini-Force-Field-Initiative.github.io/README.md

 #### 2.1.
 Adding New Publications

 1. Navigate to [docs/publications/entry_template.qmd](https://github.com/Martini-Force-Field-Initiative/Martini-Force-Field-Initiative.github.io/blob/main/docs/publications/entry_template.qmd).
-1. Copy the template file to the appropriate year folder under `docs/publications/entries/`, and rename it with a unique identifier, e.g., `author-first_word_in_title.qmd`.
+1. Copy the template file to the appropriate folder by year under `docs/publications/entries/`, and rename it with a unique identifier, e.g., `author-first_word_in_title.qmd`.
 1. Fill in the required fields in the template.
-The headers are self-explanatory, and the content should follow best-practice Markdown syntax.
+The attribute in the headers are self-explanatory, and the content should follow best-practice Markdown syntax.
 1. Preview the website locally using the following command from the root directory of the repository:
     ```bash
     quarto preview --port 4040